 iPad student discounts

 You can also get a small discount on iPads from the education store.
 Apple offers up to £59 off the iPad Pro, iPad and iPad mini 4.
 Take a closer look at the prices in Apple's UK Education Store here.

 The savings on the iPad in the US Education Store are quite small at up to $20.
 Take a closer look at the Apple's US Education Store here.

 There are no discounts on the iPhone, Apple TV or Apple Watch.

 How to sign up for a student membership discount for Apple Music

-Apple has launched a student membership scheme for Apple Music, whereby those in full-time education can get a 50 percent discount on the music-streaming service's subscription costs.
+Apple's student membership scheme for Apple Music offers those in full-time education 50% discount on the music-streaming service's subscription costs.
 (You can still get three months for free, but students will pay less after the trial period expires.)